Fragil1ty/Fragil1ty/README.md

 1. Install updates > Install drivers > Install chipset > Pause updates
 2. Use installation scripts from the likes of Fr33thy (https://github.com/FR33THYFR33THY) and follow the step-by-step for his Ultimate Windows Optimisation guide.
 It's simple, it's effective and it's idiot-proof (kind of).
-3. Apply any further tweaks that you deem acceptable i.e. custom powerplans, hosts blocking (asus/razer), telemetary removal, edge removal etc.
+3. Apply any further tweaks that you deem acceptable i.e. custom powerplans, hosts blocking (asus/razer), telemetary removal etc.
 4. Apply your GPU tweaks (see below for recommended settings/.NIP profile)
 5. Profit.